 4 things to consider before setting a science based target

-Science Based Targets (SBTs) are fast becoming the only realistic method to fulfil the global ambition to limit catastrophic climate change.
+Science-based targets (SBTs) are fast becoming the only realistic method to fulfil the global ambition to limit catastrophic climate change.

-Over 260 companies have committed to setting a SBT through the Science Based Targets Initiative (SBTI), with many more developing SBTs without publicising their intent.
+Over 260 companies have committed to setting an SBT through the Science Based Targets initiative (SBTI), with many more developing SBTs without publicising their intent.
 It is likely that the recent surge in uptake is predominantly due to the change in CDP scoring methodology, with companies holding an endorsed SBT gaining extra leadership points.
 We also hear from our clients an increased interest in developing long term environmental strategies to make them competitive and appeal to their stakeholders – from their shareholders to their customers.
 Building resilience against climate regulation and policy, providing a platform for innovation and improving reputation remain fundamental drivers to setting an SBT.

 However, it is important to remember that setting an SBT is only the start of the journey towards ensuring corporate and industry level responsibility for emissions reductions.
 The main challenge lies in achieving this long-term goal while keeping to the designated carbon reduction pathway and interim targets.
 It is these interim targets that form the backbone of the SBT and ensure their alignment with global carbon budgets.
-So, what are 4 things to consider before setting a science based target?
+So, what are 4 things to consider before setting a science-based target?

 A plan is key.
-This plan should be as detailed as possible, splitting the carbon reductions down by Scope and region / business unit if applicable.
+This plan should be as detailed as possible, splitting the carbon reductions down by Scope and region/business unit if applicable.
 Additionally, companies need to be mindful to build flexibility into these plans, allowing for business growth and operational change.

 2. Data Collection